 What should we be doing more of and what should we do less of?

 What will be different, what will have changed with regard to what will drive revenue results from the current year?

 What do we collectively believe the associated amount of focus, and time to revenue impact for each of these changes?

-What is our criteria and how are we bench-marking our team's future capacity and their understanding of the game plan, skills/capabilities, and ability to execute/perform better than the competition?
+What are the criteria and how are we bench-marking of our team's future capacity and their understanding of the game plan, skills/capabilities, and ability to execute/perform better than the competition?

 How should we better align sales and marketing to ensure your pipeline will deliver?

 Are sales and marketing on the same page, and are they equally motivated and have the right incentives, with regard to expected lead flow, lead qualification, definitions, pipeline staging, time-frames, and conversion rates?

 Which leading and lagging indicators are most important to be measured, when and how often will we report on these?

 I hope you’ll find these suggestions helpful as you plan your revenue strategies moving forward.